ideka/AugTyr/README.md

 There is no UI to change the user config.
 I *might* make one (separate from AugTyr itself) in the future.

 Below is an overview of currently available options.

+### **0.3.1** Display options

+* `ScreenWidth` (int) Set to a positive number to have AugTyr use it as the desired resolution width.

+* `ScreenHeight` (int) Set to a positive number to have AugTyr use it as the desired resolution height.

+* `ByColorTransparency` (bool) Set to true to enable a different window transparency method. **Be warned**, it's slow and looks worse, so do not bother with this unless the default doesn't work for you.

 ### Behavior options